 Parents often need someone to watch their children while they’re at work, enjoying a date night, or running errands.
 If you enjoy working with kids, you can help these parents out and earn good money in the process by offering babysitting services at their home or yours.

 Danielle Kittleberger, a mom of four, started babysitting to stay busy and productive.
 She’s been babysitting since she was 11 and now watches three kids in her home making anywhere from $1,000 to $3,000 per month.
 Danielle works four days a week for about 9 hours a day.

 101. List a room in your house

 Have a spare room in your house that you’re not using?
-You could be missing out on extra money by listing it on Airbnb.
+You could be missing out on extra money by listing it on Vrbo.
 On game weekends where I live, homeowners can make several thousand dollars just by turning their house over to eager game-goers for a few days.

 102. Donate plasma